muriloo-barros/muriloo-barros/README.md

 I’m Learning how to be a complete **Software Enginner!**

-I’m Focusing on learning **Python, JavaScript, React, Java** and everything needed to be a complete Backend Developer <3
+I’m Focusing on learning **Python, JavaScript, React, Java, SQL, DevOPS** and everything needed to be a complete Backend Developer <3

 ---